Does BJJ cause Cauliflower Ear? A Deep Dive into this Combat Badge

 Cartilage Starvation (48-72 hours)

 Cartilage is an avascular tissue, meaning it doesn't have its own blood supply.
 Instead, it receives nutrients and oxygen from the overlying skin.
 When a hematoma forms and blood collects between the skin and cartilage, it disrupts this nourishing connection.
-As a result, the cartilage may begin to be deprived of essential nutrients and oxygen.
+As a result, the ear cartilage may begin to be deprived of essential nutrients and oxygen.

 Necrosis and Fibrosis (1-2 weeks)